 Reiki is a Japanese form of energy healing.
 It can be offered to humans or animals of any age and is a safe, gentle method of healing.
 It involves the transfer of “Universal” or Source energy from practitioner to client.
 This can be done hands-on, from a short distance, or by proxy across a large distance.
 The premise is that when flooded with this universal energy, the body is able to heal and balance itself as it was meant to.
 So the person offering the Reiki is not actually healing the client; he/she is facilitating the transfer of energy that helps the client to heal him or herself. (more…)

 Is your pet struggling to walk comfortably?
-Do they have issues getting in or out of the car on their own?
-Are they recovering from surgery?
-They may benefit from rehabilitation therapy.
+Does she have issues getting in or out of the car on their own?
+Is she recovering from surgery?
+She may benefit from rehabilitation therapy.